Why Ultra-Low Power Electronics Are the Way Forward

 When it comes to the ultra-low-power revolution, Ambiq is leading the way with our Apollo processor line.
-Specifically, Apollo4 is lapping the field when it comes to MCU power consumption.
-Compared to the top of the line products from other MCU and SoC providers, Ambiq’s Apollo4 requires a mere fraction of the power that they need to run.
+Specifically, Apollo4 is lapping the field when it comes to SoC power consumption.
+Compared to the top of the line products from other SoC providers, Ambiq’s Apollo4 requires a mere fraction of the power that they need to run.

 Designers must decide if they want longer operation times or a lower manufacturing price.
 For the tech customer, however, it’s a natural choice.
 When users need to charge their IoT devices less frequently, they can enjoy a more convenient and improved user experience.